SixArm/sixarm-macos-setup/README.md

 ## Defaults

-We set many system preferences and application defaults by using the command `defaults write`; see our script <a href="bin/defaults-write-our-favorites.sh">defaults-write-our-favorites.sh</a>.
+We set many system preferences and application defaults by using the command `defaults write`.

+Script:

+  * <a href="bin/defaults-write-our-favorites.sh">defaults-write-our-favorites.sh</a>.

 ## Brew, Cask, MAS